Get Started Now

 The Ultimate Guide to Field Hockey Scholarships

 Can you get a field hockey scholarship?
-The answer is yes, but there’s more to getting an athletic scholarship than just being a talented athlete.
+The answer is yes, but there’s more to getting field hockey scholarships than just being a talented athlete.
 There are roughly 6,200 field hockey players that compete at all different collegiate levels.
-To earn a spot on a field hockey roster, these student-athletes had to compete for the attention of college coaches, meet NCAA eligibility requirements and more.
-In this section, we walk student-athletes and their families through how to get a college field hockey scholarship.
+To earn a spot on a field hockey roster, student-athletes have to compete for the attention of college coaches, meet NCAA eligibility requirements and more.
+In this guide, we cover how to get a field hockey scholarship.

 How many field hockey scholarships are allowed?

-Division LevelNumber of TeamsTotal AthletesAverage Team SizeScholarships Limit Per Team*Scholarship Limit Type**
+Division LevelNumber of TeamsTotal AthletesAverage Team SizeCurrent Scholarship Limit2025-26 Scholarship Limit*2025-26 Roster Limit*Scholarship Type

 The NCAA D1 Council adopted legislation that loosened regulation regarding need-based aid and academic scholarships that are not tied to athletic ability.
-Starting August 1, 2020, teams in equivalency sports like field hockey will not have any athletes’ need- and academic-based aid count against a team’s athletic scholarship limit.
-Prior to this rule change, athletes had to meet certain criteria for their extra aid to not be counted against a team’s athletic scholarship limit.
+As of August 1, 2020, teams in equivalency sports like field hockey no longer need to count these types of aid against their athletic scholarship limits.
+Previously, athletes had to meet specific criteria for this aid not to count.

 Can you get full ride scholarships for field hockey?